anpham6/chrome-docs/source/document/broadcast.rst

 Broadcast
 =========

-Console messages (:target:`stdout`) can be sent to the browser console instead through the `DevTools <https://chromedevtools.github.io/devtools-protocol/>`_ protocol.
+Console messages :lower:`(stdout)` can be sent to the browser console instead through the `DevTools <https://chromedevtools.github.io/devtools-protocol/>`_ protocol.

 Interface
 =========